rust-lang/rfcs/active/0000-relative-use-mod-imports.md

 Symbol paths would always reflect the directory-structure: - when a series of siblings reference eachother, one would not be able to follow this graph to reach symbols.  eg if there is a relationship  a.rs->b.rs->c.rs but they are all in the same directory, there is no path ```a::b::c```, just seperate ```a::  b:: c::```

 ##submodules wthin files
-mod {...} within a file would still be available - this is where the module heirarchy can differ from the file layout, but its assumed every file would be referenced explicityly by a ```use mod``` path. (submodules would be reached with additional ```use```'s
+mod {...} within a file would still be available - this is where the module heirarchy can differ from the file layout, but its assumed every file must be referenced explicitely by a ```use mod``` statement. (submodules would be reached with additional ```use```'s

 ## use vs use mod
 if  it wasn't for the existence of submodules, would it be possible to infer load information entirely from relative use directives, and individual qualified symbols ?
 However this system relies on "use mod" as a hint, "this module is a file"